Wood–plastic composite

-are composite materials made of wood fiber/wood flour and thermoplastic(s) such as polyethylene (PE), polypropylene (PP), polyvinyl chloride (PVC), or polylactic acid (PLA).
+are composite materials made of wood fiber or wood flour and thermoplastics such as polyethylene (PE), polypropylene (PP), polyvinyl chloride (PVC), or polylactic acid (PLA).

-In addition to wood fiber and plastic, WPCs can also contain other ligno-cellulosic and/or inorganic filler materials.
+In addition to wood fiber and plastic, WPCs can also contain other ligno-cellulosic or inorganic filler materials.
 WPCs are a subset of a larger category of materials called natural fiber plastic composites (NFPCs), which may contain no cellulose-based fiber fillers such as pulp fibers, peanut hulls, coffee husk, bamboo, straw, digestate, etc.

 Chemical additives provide for integration of polymer and wood flour (powder) while facilitating optimal processing conditions.

 History

 The company that invented and patented the process to create WPC was Covema of Milan in 1960, founded by Terragni brothers (Dino and Marco).
 Covema made WPC under the tradename Plastic-Wood.
-After a few years from the invention of the Plastic-Wood the company Icma San Giorgio patented the first process to add wood fiber/wood flour to the thermoplastics (WPCs).
+After a few years from the invention of the Plastic-Wood the company Icma San Giorgio patented the first process to add wood fiber or wood flour to the thermoplastics (WPCs).